Beatson-CompBio/Raffo-Iraolagoitia_2024_A/Interaction Tracking/README.md

 # **Introduction**:

-This analysis pipeline that quantifies the interaction time between gamma-delta-T cells and Macrophage cells.
-Images were recorded using the Sartorius S3 incucyte.
+This analysis pipeline that quantifies the interaction time between gamma-delta-T cells and Macrophage cells recorded using the Sartorius S3 incucyte.
 As the above folder structure suggests, the code is split into two distinct parts.
 1. Analysis scripts: The code used to analyse the images from the incucyte and track interactions between $\gamma$ $\delta$ T cells and the Alveola Macrophages.
 2. A set of scripts that have been developed to generate a training dataset from the experiment data so that one may retrain the cellpose segmentation models to more accurately segment the specific cell type that they are working with.